jd-solanki/jd-solanki.github.io/src/blog/database-interview-questions.md

 ## Q: What is CTE?

 CTE is Common Table Expression which is used to create a temporary result set that can be referenced within a SELECT, INSERT, UPDATE, or DELETE statement.
 This is now deprecated.
 You can use the WITH clause to define a CTE.

+## Q: How to optimize a SQL query?

+Check the blog post on [Sql Query Optimization](/blog/sql-query-optimization.md)